Water, the Origin of Hope

 But for the God you praise by working.

-When this week fades a little bit and becomes another memory,
+When this week fades a little bit and becomes another

 Our baptisms will still be valid,